 Look at these little Korean BBQ Slider buddies!
 Aren’t they adorable?
 When you order sliders from the Kogi truck, they’re served in pairs, which I think is the perfect amount (even though I usually get a few tacos and a quesadilla too, don’t judge).

 Love these Korean BBQ Sliders?
-Try these other Asian recipes!
+Try these other amazing Asian recipes!

 Korean BBQ Sliders